Better than Ozempic? The ‘King Kong’ of weight loss jabs is here, but there’s a catch

 Better than Ozempic?
 The ‘King Kong’ of weight loss jabs is here, but there’s a catch...

 It’s a drug that could mean you lose a quarter of your body weight, making it to date the most powerful non-surgical option for shedding pounds.
-But, reports Anna Magee, some gut doctors are warning we should proceed with caution...
+But, reports Anna Magee, how do you choose which jab is the best one for you and what do we really know about their long term effects?

 Dubbed the “King Kong” of weight loss jabs, Mounjaro, the brand name for tirzepatide, is a weekly injection licensed to treat type 2 diabetes on the NHS.
 Trials have shown some users can lose up to 25 per cent of their body weight in 18 months – that’s 10 per cent more than other popular weight loss medication Wegovy over the same period.